-According to local folklore, lawyer James Bayley built Hampshire Cottage on land that was once part of the Webber plantation in 1811.
+According to local folklore, lawyer James Bayley built Hampshire Cottage in 1826 on land that was once part of the Webber plantation.
 The Webbers were a family from Boston who arrived in Harbour Grace in the 1750s to set up a business.

 Bayley's house was rumoured to have served as a garrison house for British officers during the War of 1812.
 Though there is no proof of this, there is evidence of the house being in existence around that time.
 A sketch of Harbour Grace drawn in 1815 shows a house similar in design at the same location.

 If it is the same house, as in the sketch, it has had its share of luck in surviving.
 In 1832, the first of Harbour Grace's three Great Fires swept through the community.
 It destroyed much of the centre part of town, but stopped just short of the property where Hampshire Cottage stands.

 The first clear evidence of the house is in a 1841 William Gosse watercolour painting of Harbour Grace.
 The distinctive dormer window at the rear of the house is clear in the painting.
 Additional proof of its existence dates from 1841 and survives in the form of a sale agreement by the Crawley family, who owned the land at that time.

 In the 1850s the house changed hands once again, this time purchased by Joseph Godden, a Harbour Grace jeweller and watchmaker.
 Details of the transaction are unclear, and it is not certain exactly when the Goddens bought the house or from whom, if they moved in immediately or rented the house.
 At one point in the late 1850s it served as the residence of E. E. Brown, the member of the House of Assembly for Harbour Grace.